Skip to main content

 Types of clues

 Traditional word search puzzles simply list the words to find.
-PuzzleMe offers several clue types to make puzzles more interesting:
+PuzzleMe offers two clue types: Text and Multimedia.

 Text clues